The Australian dollar is climbing

 The

-Earlier, the RBA kept its kept its benchmark interest rate at 1.50%, as expected.
+“AUD is being supported by a rise in Australia’s terms of trade, and the prospect Australia’s trade deficit will soon turn to a trade surplus, narrowing Australia’s current account deficit,” Richard Grace, chief currency strategist at the Commonwealth Bank, told Business Insider Australia.

-It also suggested that “holding the stance of policy unchanged at this meeting would be consistent with sustainable growth in the economy and achieving the inflation target over time.”
+“AUD/EUR, AUD/CHF, and AUD/CNH all moved further towards the top of their twelve-month trading range, with AUD/EUR reaching a 16 month high of 0.6961.”

-As for the rest of the world, here’s the scoreboard as of 7:31 a.m.
-ET.
+As for the rest of the world, here’s the scoreboard as 7:42 a.m.
+ET:

-- The Russian ruble is stronger by 0.5% at 64.7390 per dollar.
-On Monday, Russia and Saudi Arabia agreed to cooperate on stabilizing the oil market.
+- The British pound is up by 0.7% at 1.2269 against the dollar after data showed that British CPI rose 1.0% year-over-year in September, above expectations of a 0.9% increase, and by 0.2% month-over-month, compared to expectations of a 0.1% rise.

 Business Insider Emails & Alerts